What Are Early Repayment Charges and How Do They Work?

 2. Financial situation after ERC

 Consideration of the above can help you to make decisions on whether to make early repayments on your mortgage.
 If attending to other outstanding debts will mean struggling to make your mortgage repayments, you should strongly reconsider, to avoid your property being repossessed.

 It may be better to use your money to consolidate and pay off existing debts rather than using that money to pay off your mortgage.
 This can go some way in helping to improve your credit score.
 Mortgages will typically come with lower interest rates compared to debts from the likes of credit cards and unsecured loans.

 You may well save more money on interest rates by paying off these other existing debts first.

 Your Financial Situation After Early Repayment Charges

-As with any charge incurred, it is important to calculate what your financial situation will be after paying off your mortgage including any early repayment charges.
-If this repayment is manageable though, and will inevitably better your financial situation, it may be worth strongly considering.
+As with any charge incurred, be sure to calculate your financial situation after paying off your mortgage including any early repayment charges.
+If this repayment is manageable and will better your financial situation, it may be worth considering.

 However, if paying off your mortgage early has the potential to worsen your financial situation and make things more difficult for you and your dependents, it is likely to be best not to go through with early repayment.

 What Else is There to Know About Early Repayment Charges?